 It’s time to sign up for instruction classes if you haven’t already.
 Check with your delivery hospital or your doctor’s office for information on breastfeeding seminars, delivery classes, and other meetings that might interest you and your partner.

 If you haven’t done so already, it’s time to find your baby’s doctor.
 Give yourself and the doctor some time to get to know one another by finding one as soon as you can.

-Delivery should still be about three months away, but there’s no harm in preparing now.
+Delivery should still be about 3 months away, but there’s no harm in preparing now.
 Write down your list of contacts.
 Pack your hospital bag.
-Ask your partner to find the shortest and fastest route to your hospital.
+Research the shortest and fastest route to your hospital.

 Enjoy the moment